jeffpar/pcjs.v1/disks/pc/os2/misc/cpdos/87007/README.md

 OS/2 SIZZLE Boot Disk (v7.68.18)
 ---

-This disk contained a pre-1.0 version of OS/2 (aka **CP-DOS** or **286DOS**) built on January 7, 1987, which was based on an interim source code fork known as "SIZZLE", the code-name for a collection of changes intended to improve overall OS/2 performance.
+This disk contained a pre-1.0 version of OS/2 built on January 7, 1987, which was based on an interim source code fork known as "SIZZLE", the code-name for a collection of changes intended to improve overall OS/2 performance.
 An internal specification known as "The London Performance Spec" drove some of this work, but neither the contents of that specification nor the details of any SIZZLE changes are known at this point.

 When this disk boots, the following message is displayed on-screen: